What You Need to Know About Flying with Air New Zealand

 You can check-in on the Air New Zealand website or app 24 hours before your flight.
 Alternatively, you can check-in at the airport.
 Some airports also have Air New Zealand check-in kiosks which will print your boarding passes and bag tags to take your check-in baggage to the baggage drop-off.

 Short-haul In-flight meals

-Tea, coffee and water is served to everyone on flights free-of-charge.
+Tea, coffee and water are served to everyone on flights free-of-charge.
 In-flight meals are included in some flight tickets (see above), with Premium Economy and Business Premier having different menus.
 Food can also be purchased by anyone on Air New Zealand flights.

 In-flight entertainment is only available to The Works, Works Deluxe, Premium Economy and Business Premier ticket-holders.
-Each seat has its own inflight entertainment unit with a wide selection of movies, TV shows, games, radio shows and audio books.
-Touch-screen TVs are situated on the back of the seat in-front of you, where you can also view the flight map and order food and drinks.
+Each seat has its own inflight entertainment unit with a wide selection of movies, TV shows, games, radio shows and audiobooks.
+Touch-screen TVs are situated on the back of the seat in front of you, where you can also view the flight map and order food and drinks.

 Air New Zealand extras

 Here are a few extra tips you need to know when flying with Air New Zealand on any one of their flights.

 Baggage on Air New Zealand flights